A Functional Medicine Approach To Treating Crohn’s Disease

 Crohn’s Diet Plan

-The American diet is full of potential triggers for Crohn’s and intestinal inflammation.
+The Standard American Diet (SAD) is full of potential triggers for Crohn’s and intestinal inflammation.
 If you’ve been diagnosed with Crohn’s disease, you may have already noticed that certain foods trigger your symptoms while other foods don’t.

 While every person’s trigger foods are slightly different, almost all Crohn’s patients benefit from reducing their intake of the following foods: